jmhuss/predi_comb/README.md

 - 'rsq' (pseudo R-squared: 1 - mse / Var(y))

 ### randomForest.cla.avg() & randomForest.reg.avg()
-These functions run the respective randomForest.*.eval() function n times with random (if not preset) seeds.
+These functions run the respective `randomForest.*.eval()` function n times with random (if not preset) seeds.
 They compare the optimization path of predictors (order of their contribution) between the runs and average all error rates for runs with the same path.

 ### lda.eval()
 This function applies a Linear discriminant analysis (LDA) and evaluates the contribution of each individual predictor as well as their combination.
-Predictors are added according to their contribution measured as minimized error (specified by 'criterion').
+Predictors are added according to their contribution measured as minimized error (specified by `criterion`).

 ### prep.input()
-This function is called by the *eval-functions.
+This function is called by the `*eval` functions.
 It takes the formula and data input handed to the parent function, applies some checks and prepares them in the format expected by the parent function: a list with the target variable as vector and all predictors in a named data.frame.

 ## Example
-The example.R-script holds a ready-to-go application of the functions in mach_learn_eval.R.
+The [example.R](https://github.com/jmhuss/predi_comb/blob/main/example.R)-script holds a ready-to-go application of the functions in [mach_learn_eval.R](https://github.com/jmhuss/predi_comb/blob/main/mach_learn_eval.R).
-An example dataset on heart-disease is used, provided by the Center for Machine Learning and Intelligent Systems (http://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/processed.cleveland.data).
+An [example dataset on heart-disease](http://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/processed.cleveland.data) is used, provided by the Center for Machine Learning and Intelligent Systems.
-The data are prepared after: https://github.com/StatQuest/random_forest_demo/blob/master/random_forest_demo.R
+The data are prepared after [a demo script by StatQuest](https://github.com/StatQuest/random_forest_demo/blob/master/random_forest_demo.R).

 ## References